signal18/replication-manager/README.md

 ## SYSTEM REQUIREMENTS

-`mariadb-repmgr` is a self-contained binary, which means that no dependencies are needed at the operating system level.
+`replication-manager` is a self-contained binary, which means that no dependencies are needed at the operating system level.
 On the MariaDB side, slaves need to use GTID for replication.
-Old-style positional replication is not supported.
+Old-style positional replication is not supported (yet).

 ## BUGS

-Check https://github.com/tanji/mariadb-tools/issues for a list of issues.
+Check https://github.com/mariadb-corporation/replication-manager/issues for a list of issues.

+## ROADMAP

+ * High availability support with etcd

+ * Semi-sync replication support

+ * Provisioning

 ## AUTHOR